prenda-school/design-system/CONTRIBUTING.md

   - Formalize enumerated descriptors to props
   - Suggest which components from [Material-UI](https://material-ui.com) can be custom-styled or modified to produce the new component.
 4. Label the issue with "ready" (to be worked on).
-5. A developer "claims" the issue (assigns themselves), create a new branch, begins work on implementation.
+5. A engineer "claims" the issue (assigns themselves), create a new branch, begins work on implementation.

 ### Change